B-chandru/webscraping/README.md

 # webscraping
-This repo is about how to take the screenshot of a website using puppeteer.
+This repo is about how to take the screenshot of a any website using puppeteer.

 ## Run Locally